-Fund balances for the Academy Trust at 31 August 2021 and 31 August 2020 related to the single academy, being Haydon School, hence a breakdown by academy is not included in these financial statements.
+Fund balances at 31 August 2022 and 31 August 2021 relate to the single school in the Trust, being Haydon School, hence a breakdown by school is not required in these financal statements.

 17. Analysis of net assets between funds